dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 ### What you'll learn

-This guide outlines what you need to do in order to switch from dbt Core to dbt Cloud and highlights the necessary technical changes: .
+This guide outlines what you need to do in order to move from dbt Core to dbt Cloud and highlights the necessary technical changes: .

 - [Account setup](/guides/core-to-cloud-1?step=3#account-set-up): Learn how to create a dbt Cloud account, invite team members, and configure it for your team.
 - [Environment variables](/guides/core-to-cloud-1?step=4#environment-variables): Discover how to manage environment variables in dbt Cloud, including their priority.